kkai/web-source/content/publications.md

 [_"Speech is Silver, Silence is Golden" Analyzing Micro-communication Strategies between Visually Impaired Runners and their Guides_](/papers/pdf/barbareschi2024speech.pdf).
 Barbareschi, Giulia and Kumar, Tarika and Kim, Christopher Changmok and Chernyshov, George and Kunze, Kai.
 Proceedings of the CHI Conference on Human Factors in Computing Systems.
 2024.
 [Bibtex](/papers/bib/barbareschi2024speech.bib).
 [Mp3 summary](/audio/mp3s/barbareschi2024speech.mp3).

 ***
+[_Movement Quality Visualization for Wheelchair Dance_](/papers/pdf/xie2023movement.pdf).
+Xie, Yurui and Barbareschi, Giulia and Nabila, Ayesha and Kunze, Kai and Inakage, Masa.
+Proceedings of the ACM on Computer Graphics and Interactive Techniques.
+2023.
+[Bibtex](/papers/bib/xie2023movement.bib).
+[Mp3 summary](/audio/mp3s/xie2023movement.mp3).

+***
 [_Exploring Digital Embodiment in Wheelchair Dance with Generative AI_](/papers/pdf/xie2023exploring.pdf).
 Xie, Yurui and Barbareschi, Giulia and Kunze, Kai and Inakage, Masa.
 Proceedings of the 13th International Conference on the Internet of Things.
 2023.
 [Bibtex](/papers/bib/xie2023exploring.bib).

 ***
 [_Augmented Humans: Cyborg visions of the future_](/papers/pdf/vega2023augmented.pdf).
 Vega, Katia and Kunze, Kai.
 XRDS: Crossroads, The ACM Magazine for Students.
-2023.
+2022.
 [Bibtex](/papers/bib/vega2023augmented.bib).
 [Mp3 summary](/audio/mp3s/vega2023augmented.mp3).

 ***
-[_Feel What You Don’t Hear: A New Framework for Non-Aural Music Experiences_](/papers/pdf/uyama2023feel.pdf).
+[_Feel What You Don’t Hear: A New Framework for Non-aural Music Experiences_](/papers/pdf/uyama2023feel.pdf).
 Uyama, Aoi and Hynds, Danny and Zheng, Dingding and Chernyshov, George and Saito, Tatsuya and Kunze, Kai and Minamizawa, Kouta.
 Proceedings of the International Conference on New Interfaces for Musical Expression.
 2023.
 [Bibtex](/papers/bib/uyama2023feel.bib).
 [Mp3 summary](/audio/mp3s/uyama2023feel.mp3).

 ***
 [_iOT device design for rapid detection of Alzheimer inducing P. gingivalis bacteria_](/papers/pdf/szyszka2023iot.pdf).
 Szyszka, Ewa and Yi, Yiejun and Lee, Yekyung and Lee, Katrina and Kunze, Kai.
 Proceedings of the 13th International Conference on the Internet of Things.
 2023.
 [Bibtex](/papers/bib/szyszka2023iot.bib).
 [Mp3 summary](/audio/mp3s/szyszka2023iot.mp3).